eggsactly/8-Bit-Processor/README.md

 | 10111111    | Sofware Interrupt 3         | SW3            |                                    |
 | 11DtValu    | Set Value                   | SVL            | REG(Dt) ← 000000000000Valu         |

+# Code
+The processor is implemented in VHDL and is stored in the vhdl folder.
+Each type of component in stored in a folder with the same name as that component.
+Each folder in vhdl/ is filled with at-least three items, a behavioral implementation of the component, a test bench for the component and a Makefile.
+The Makefile supports two directives: test and clean.
+Test runs the test bench and clean removes all intermediate files.

 That's It!